 - Don’t rush your decision to select a contractor.
 You are going to live with the work for years and maybe even decades, so taking the time to select the right contractor is very important.
 If needed, oftentimes free temporary repairs can be done to protect your home until the work is scheduled.
 It’s best to do as much research as possible to prevent yourself a lot of frustration later.

 - If a contractor suggests you do this research and use a considerable amount of scrutiny when selecting a contractor, this indicates he/she is looking after your best interests and also feels confident that his/her name and reputation will stand up well in the process.

 For a printer friendly version of these tips, click here.

 To see more about how we rate, see our checklist on our home page.

 The bitterness of poor quality lingers long after the sweetness of a cheap price is forgotten.

-Proudly serving Windsor and Essex County for 50 years.
+Serving Windsor and area for over 50 years.